 When it comes to the caffeine in a normal sencha, it is relatively modest so unless you are drinking it in the late afternoon or evening, you shouldn’t have much problem with it.
 You should consider the caffeine in a cup of sencha as anywhere from ⅓ to ½ that of a cup of coffee and proceed accordingly.

 Where to buy sencha?

-If you are looking to try a bunch of different Japanese green teas at once, you can try out our mega sampler, which includes 10 different kinds of sencha as well as matcha, hojicha, gyokuro, kukicha, bancha, genmaicha and kamairicha.
-You also get a teapot along with your order so you can prepare the sencha teas the proper way!
+If you are looking to try a bunch of different Japanese green teas at once, you can try out our sencha tea samplers.
+Begin your journey into the world of deep steamed teas with the senchas.
+For some of our samplers, you also get a teapot along with your order so you can prepare the sencha teas the proper way!

 Which Japanese Sencha should I start with?

 While it may make sense to start with one of our green tea samplers to get a taste of a lot of different teas to try at once, you may be ready to take the plunge and start with a full pack of sencha green tea.
 If this is the case, we would recommend going for the Fukamushi Sencha Yamaga No Sato.
 This is our most popular sencha tea and it is easy to see why.
 It is produced by the sato family in Shizuoka and its made using the deep steamed method.
 This smoothes out the flavor and gives it this intense green color.

 The Yamaga no Sato also works incredibly well as a cold brewed japanese tea.
 This method really brings out the sweetness of the tea and reduces the bitterness even further.
 The lychee berry notes that once played subtly in the background now take center stage.
 If you want to enjoy this fruity, sweet and refreshing drink on a warm day, you can find it on our website and follow our tips to make the perfect cold brewed green tea.